artkonekt/acl/README.md

 # Concord (Laravel) Module For Handling Permissions And Roles

 > This package is a fork of [Spatie's Permission v2.1.5](https://github.com/spatie/laravel-permission).
-Reason for fork was to convert the package into a [Concord compliant](https://github.com/artkonekt/concord) module.
+> Reason for fork was to convert the package into a [Concord compliant](https://github.com/artkonekt/concord) module.
-> Changes have also been synced with Spatie versions: 2.1.6
+> **v1.0**: Most of the changes have been ported from Spatie v2.9.0

 [![Latest Stable Version](https://poser.pugx.org/konekt/acl/version.png)](https://packagist.org/packages/konekt/acl)
 [![Total Downloads](https://poser.pugx.org/konekt/acl/downloads.png)](https://packagist.org/packages/konekt/acl)